Menil Drawing Institute, Houston

 Bauer considers how queerness and the queer encounter—in its joy, celebration, and fluidity—might present pathways to reinvent how to care for one another and disrupt violent power systems that seek to exploit and control the natural world.
 The artist’s own memories float across the drawing in individual panels, punctuating the narrative.

 Marc Bauer’s “RESILIENCE, Drawing the Line” is a living narrative that evolves with time.
 3 iterations are planned over the year 2023-2024.
 Modifying the wall drawing so that it becomes a place for negotiation and conversation, rather than a definitive statement.
-To change the narrative.
-The first iteration of the mural had a major theme of resilience, the second phase of this work focuses on the theme of resistance.

 While some elements, like the queer dance scene at the center of the composition, have been maintained but enhanced with vivid colors, other components have been partially covered with more active imagery depicting groups of people gathering in protest.
 These new elements altered sections of the work that had previously shown people as victims of environmental disasters.